the Rylie Center for Hope and Healing, PLLC

 Tessa (she/her) holds a MA in Clinical Mental Health Counseling from Regis University (2025).
 She studies Depth Psychology and enjoys bringing a deeper spiritual and existential lens to work with clients, when appropriate, along with a very person-centered and trauma-informed approach.
 Tessa is dedicated to access and equity, using multicultural and systems approaches.
 She holds a Master of Arts in Social Justice and Ethics from Iliff School of Theology (2018) and a Bachelor of Arts in Peace and Conflict Studies from Naropa University (2015).
 Tessa has taught preschool, founded a local food cooperative, facilitated restorative practice workshops and community circles, ran a safehouse for adolescent survivors of sexual exploitation, runs a small herbal medicine business, and works with youth in the juvenile justice system, yet maintains that motherhood has taught her more about herself and the world than any other facet of life.
 Tessa is passionate about supporting mothers and parents through this epic journey and has an extra soft spot for single parents, as she has been one.

-Lucinda Is accepting new clients for virtual care.
+Tessa is accepting new clients for virtual support

 Trinity Perry (she/her), MA, LPCC, P-RDT, earned her Master of Arts in Clinical Mental Health Counseling with Drama Therapy from Lesley University in Cambridge, MA.